rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/ros-publisher-subscriber.md

 		roslaunch listener listener.launch
 	   	```

-	   	Ensure you always execute the command `roslaunch` to explicitly start the
+	   	Ensure you always execute the command *roslaunch* to explicitly start the
-	   	[ROS Master](https://wiki.ros.org/Master) instead of running the `rosrun`
+	   	[ROS Master](https://wiki.ros.org/Master) instead of running the *rosrun*
-	   	command, because the ROS Master will fail to start on `rosrun`, and
+	   	command, because the ROS Master will fail to start on *rosrun*, and
 	   	eventually, the deployment will fail as well.
 	   ![listenerExecutable](/images/tutorials/ros-pub-sub/ros-pubsub-listener-exec.png?classes=border,shadow&width=50pc)
 	8. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

-The package takes about two to five minutes to build the source code in the git
+The package takes about two to five minutes to build the source code in the *io_tutorials*
 repository into a running docker container.
 You may analyse the corresponding
 [build logs](/core-concepts/logging/build-logs), which help debug failing builds.
 A flickering yellow dot against the name of the package indicates that the
 **Build Status** is **New**, while a green dot indicates that the **Build Status**
 is **Complete**.

-Alternately, when the **Deploy package** button is automatically enabled, it
+Additionally, when the **Deploy package** button is automatically enabled, it
 indicates that the _ROS publisher subscriber_ package has been successfully
-deployed and can be deployed.
+built and it can be deployed.

 ## Deploying the package
 To deploy a package using the [console](https://closed-beta.rapyuta.io),
 follow the steps:

 1. On the left navigation bar, click **CATALOG**.
-2. Select the _ROS publisher subscriber_ package.
+2. Select the **ROS publisher subscriber** package.
 3. Click **Deploy package**.
 4. In the **Name of deployment** box, enter a name for the deployment you are
-creating say _ROS Publisher Subscriber Deployment_.
+creating say `ROS Publisher Subscriber Deployment`.
 5. Since _listener_ has device runtime, you must select the device you want to
 deploy the component on.
 Click **Refresh the list of online devices** to retrieve
 an updated list of online devices.